themightyoarfish/libav-zmq-streaming/README.md

 However, VLC does not seem to support that so the point is moot, unless you can use ffplay or write your own receiver with libavcodec.

+This code needs ffmpeg version 4.4 right now, because it would need to update for their breaking API changes.
+If you have that installed to some prefix that's not a system prefix, use `-DFFMPEG_ROOT=<prefix>` during `cmake`.

 # Performance